-The water management industry represented approximately 4% and 3% our bookings in 2015 and 2014, respectively.
-Water management industry activity level experienced some softness in 2015 despite worldwide demand for fresh water and water treatment continuing to create requirements for new facilities or for upgrades of existing systems, many of which require products that we offer, particularly pumps.
+The water management industry represented approximately 4% our bookings in both 2016 and 2015.
+Water management industry activity level experienced some softness in 2016 despite worldwide demand for fresh water and water treatment continuing to create requirements for new facilities or for upgrades of existing systems, many of which require products that we offer, particularly pumps.
 The proportion of people living in regions that find it difficult to meet water requirements is expected to double by 2025.
-We believe that the persistent demand for fresh water during all economic cycles supports continued investments.
+We believe that the persistent demand for fresh water during all economic cycles supports continued investments, especially in North America and developing regions.